storesafe/cordova-sqlite-storage/README.md

 with possible corruption risk in case of sqlite access from multiple plugins (see below)

-## NEW MAJOR RELEASE in July 2018 with BREAKING CHANGES
+## NEW MAJOR RELEASE in September 2018 with BREAKING CHANGES

-New release in July 2018 will include the following major enhancements ([litehelpers/Cordova-sqlite-storage#773](https://github.com/litehelpers/Cordova-sqlite-storage/issues/773)):
+New release in September 2018 will include the following major enhancements ([litehelpers/Cordova-sqlite-storage#773](https://github.com/litehelpers/Cordova-sqlite-storage/issues/773)):

 - browser platform support using [kripken / sql.js](https://github.com/kripken/sql.js) ([litehelpers/Cordova-sqlite-storage#576](https://github.com/litehelpers/Cordova-sqlite-storage/pull/576))
 - `cordova-sqlite-storage` and `cordova-sqlite-ext` plugin versions will be combined, no more separate plugin version needed for pre-populated databases ([litehelpers/Cordova-sqlite-storage#529](https://github.com/litehelpers/Cordova-sqlite-storage/issues/529))